-In 1804, the area where White Cloud would one day lie served as a vantage point and resting place for Lewis and Clark.
-According to legend, their names are said to be carved in a stone somewhere close to today’s White Cloud.
+In 1804, the area where White Cloud would be established served as a vantage point and resting place for Lewis and Clark.
+According to legend, their names are carved on a stone close to White Cloud.

 Long before the white men came to the area, the land belonged to the Ioway tribe.
-The tribe’s chief, Ma-Hush-Kah, or White Cloud, lived near the Missouri River at a place called Iowa Point in a double hewed log house.
-In 1854, Ma-Hush-Kah lost his life in a battle with the Pawnee Indians who were mortal foes of the Ioway.
+The tribe’s chief, Ma-Hush-Kah, or White Cloud, lived near the Missouri River at Iowa Point in a double-hewed log house.
+In 1854, Ma-Hush-Kah lost his life in a battle with the Pawnee Indians, who were mortal foes of the Ioway.
 The Indian Chief was buried near a large tree overlooking the Missouri River, below Iowa Point.
 After his death, Nan-cha-nin-ga, or No Heart, succeeded as head chief of the tribe.

 In early 1857, the White Cloud Town Company was formed with $45,000 in capital, with officers James Foster, Dr. H.W.
 Peter, and W.J.
 Gatling, who invented the Gatling gun.
-Members of the Town Company included Utt and Spaulding, as well as Cornelius Dorland, who would later become White Cloud’s first mayor.
+Members of the Town Company included Utt, Spaulding, and Cornelius Dorland, who would later become White Cloud’s first mayor.

 Initially, they faced problems with property rights until a famous land sale was held on July 4, 1857.
-Two thousand people arrived for the big sale on four steamboats and the bidding was spirited, with the final sale of lots amounting to $23,794.
+Two thousand people arrived for the big sale on four steamboats, and the bidding was spirited, with the final sale of lots amounting to $23,794.
 Celebrating in grand style, a barbeque was served, speeches were made, and the St. Joseph’s band played music in the background.
-No sooner was the celebration over, when the stock company began to build White Cloud in earnest.
+No sooner was the celebration over than the stock company began to build White Cloud in earnest.

-In the same year, the new community attracted a doctor and an attorney.
-A post office was opened in a building which adjoined the drug store.
+The new community attracted a doctor and an attorney in the same year.
+A post office was opened in a building that adjoined the drug store.
 A mill owner named Mr. Orton drove a deep well in a stockyard near the river where his fattened cattle were remarkable.
 Later it was found that his well was fed by natural mineral springs.
 Mr. C. Dorland was made the first mayor of White Cloud.
 The burgeoning community was quickly on its way to becoming a prominent city upon the Missouri River.

 School was first taught in a small frame structure in the northwest part of the town.
-However, the building was struck by lightning and teaching was discontinued for a time.
-A new brick school was built and the children resumed going in February 1872.
+However, the building was struck by lightning, and the school closed for a time.
+A new brick school was built, and lessons resumed in February 1872.

-The White Cloud City Mills were built in 1863 by John Utt milling 120 bushels of wheat and 175 bushels of corn daily.
-Later, a sawmill was constructed, which was owned and operated by George Adams.
+The White Cloud City Mills were built in 1863 by John Utt, milling 120 bushels of wheat and 175 bushels of corn daily.
+Later, a sawmill was constructed, owned, and operated by George Adams.
 In 1868, Noyes & Moore built a grain warehouse near the river.

-The bank of Springer & Emerson began business on March 18, 1881, where the proprietors of the bank left their cashier, a woman by the name of Annie King, mostly in charge.
+The bank of Springer & Emerson began business on March 18, 1881, where the proprietors of the bank left their cashier, a woman by the name of Annie King, mainly in charge.

-Just a week before Mrs. Hurst’s murder, her husband was arrested on the charge of abuse.
+Just a week before Mrs. Hurst’s murder, her husband was arrested on the abuse charge.
 But upon his release, Mr. Hurst attempted to see his wife without success.
-Finally, he convinced the Marshal to accompany him, suggesting he wished to resolve the conflict with his estranged wife peacefully.
+Finally, he convinced the marshal to accompany him, suggesting he wished to resolve the conflict with his estranged wife peacefully.